mmistakes/minimal-mistakes/publications/index.md

 ## Archive

 All papers are available online through the [academic bibliography](https://biblio.ugent.be/) of Ghent University.
-The papers associated with our lab can be found by checking the <a href="publications_overview.html">publication list of our PI.</a>.
+The papers associated with our lab can be found by checking <a href="publications_overview.html">Tom's publication list.</a>.